 Please visit Challenge of a Criminal Record for the procedures to challenge the criminal history record contained in an FBI Record.

-Active Duty Military Service Member: current full-time military service in the armed forces of the United States or active duty military service as a member of the Texas military forces, as defined by Texas Government Code §437.001, or similar military service of another state.
+Active Duty Military Service Member: a person currently serving on active duty orders in the armed forces of the United States or the Texas military forces, as defined by Texas Government Code §437.001, or similar military service of another state.

 Military Veteran: a person who has served on active duty and who was discharged or released from active duty.